 The Solemnities at the conclusion of the Easter Season and of Ordinary Time are among the highest points of the latter half of the liturgical year.
 Full of theological significance, and richly endowed with chants rich in beauty and strength (including two sequences), these Solemnities are anything but ordinary.
 Participants will learn timeless chants as well as simple English chant settings that are immediately practical additions to any parish repertoire.

 Check back soon for registration.
 Questions?
 Call 847.837.4542 or email at email@example.com.

 The annual Christmas Concert took place on Sunday, December 8th in the Auditorium.
 More than 800 people attended for Christmas carols and sacred music.

 The Seminarian Christmas Choir and Handbells performed with the City Lights Orchestra.Watch the 8 minute clip of the choir below, filmed by John Lamansky, performing Veni Veni, Emmanuel, Gesu Bambino, O Holy Night and Hallelujah Chorus.

+This last Exploring Priesthood Weekend will be held April 4-6.
+These retreat-like weekends allow men to visit Mundelein and learn about our seminary community.
 Meet with priests, seminarians and other men considering a call to the priesthood.